 While there are many countries that are member states in the European Union (EU) and the EU sets legislative acts, this does not mean that all member states have the same rules and laws when it comes to employment and HR compliance.
 That’s because there is a difference between the directives set by the EU (guidance based on a certain outcome that, while it must be incorporated into each country’s national laws, is nonetheless open to interpretation and implementation) and EU regulations (which are automatically and equally binding for every member state).

-Because the incorporation and interpretation of each directive will vary from country to country, so will employer requirements for working conditions (for example, time off, overtime, working hours, flexible working, etc.) and the process for informing and consulting workers (in the case of collective dismissals/redundancy, RIFFs, and employee transfers in M&A scenarios, to name a few).
+Because the incorporation and interpretation of each directive will vary from country to country, so will employer requirements for working conditions (for example, time off, overtime, working hours, flexible working, etc.,) and the process for informing and consulting workers (in the case of collective dismissals/redundancy, RIFFs, and employee transfers in M&A scenarios, to name a few).

-Tips For Global Compliance
+Tips For Global HR Compliance

 1. Document Your Company’s Policies & Expectations